Chiral and isospin breaking in the two-flavor Schwinger Model: Numerical Results

 The pion mass splitting in Eq.~(\ref{eq:pion-mass-splitting-result}) can be checked numerically with lattice simulations.
-To simulate two quark flavours with different mass we use the RHMC algorithm for a single value of the coupling, $\beta=4.0$, lattice size $L=64$, and for three different values for the average renormalised quark mass: $\bar{m}_{R}=\{ 0.618,\; 0.911,\; 0.120 \}$.
-For each central value, we perform simulations for different quark mass splittings in the range $\Delta_{R} / \bar{m}_{R} \in [0.3,\; 1.7]$, where $\Delta_{R} \equiv Z_{m} \Delta$ is the renormalised quark mass splitting.
+To simulate two quark flavors with different mass we use the RHMC algorithm for a single value of the coupling, $\beta=4.0$, lattice size $L=64$, and for three different values for the average renormalized quark mass: $\bar{m}_{R}=\{ 0.618,\; 0.911,\; 0.120 \}$.
+For each central value, we perform simulations for different quark mass splittings in the range $\Delta_{R} / \bar{m}_{R} \in [0.3,\; 1.7]$, where $\Delta_{R} \equiv Z_{m} \Delta$ is the renormalized quark mass splitting.
 To compute the masses, we use the interpolators